rogorido/sistercities/sistercities.md

 ```

 As expected, you can manipulated things like the color, the size, the shape, etc. of the points by using the corresponding argument.

+The graph shows a very clear pattern of lineal relationship between cities' populations: the more population a city has, the bigger the sistercities it has.

 But we want also to add titles to the axes.
 Manipulating axes (and
 legends) is done by using the corresponding `scales` functions.
 We